sophienagle7/ConnectFourGroup/README.md

 more turns and will stop.
 For tic-tac-toe, when there is no winner and the board is full the computer will display "Tie".

-Below are two screen recording demonstrations of how to play the game.
-Demonstration One shows a player selecting Connect-Four and Player One having a horizontal win.

-Demonstration One:
-Demonstration Two shows a player selecting Tic-Tac-Toe and Player Two having a diagonal win.
-Demonstration Two:

 Originally, we attempted to import a customized photo of a homepage menu into MATLAB and use ginput to identify